Q. What is MedRecycler proposing?

 Yes.
 Approval was granted at a publicly noticed meeting on May 6, 2019.

 Q. What West Warwick town approvals are next?

 Once MedRecycler has all necessary permits and approvals, it will seek Preliminary and Final plan approvals from the town.
 There will be an opportunity for public participation as well during that process.

+MedRecycler has been working with DEM to gain the necessary approvals.
+The company has submitted an 800-page application and been completely transparent throughout the process.
 DEM’s Office of Air Resources granted a minor source permit on May 7, 2020.
-Additional approvals are required from the Office of Land Revitalization and the Office of Sustainable Material Management.
-MedRecycler is in the process of securing those approvals, and has applied for a license to operate a Medical Waste Treatment Facility.
+DEM’s Office of Land Revitalization and Sustainable Material Management issued a notice of intent to approve a license on January 11, 2021.
+MedRecycler has also applied for a license to operate a Medical Waste Treatment Facility.

 No. The facility is 100% financed by private investment.

 No. There is no state or taxpayer backed guarantee for the bonds.
+Investors will bear 100% of any business risk associated with the bonds.
 These bonds are a common and often-used economic development tool that the state uses to create new jobs.

 The bonds issued by the state offer lower interest rates and are a commonly used financing tool for projects of this kind.
 Again, this is a standard and widely-used approach to generate economic development and create new jobs in Rhode Island.